Muhamadrenald/retravel-booking-app/README.md

 # React + Vite | Tailwindcss + API Travel

-This is a user management system web project that I made myself.
-This web uses the API [reqres](https://reqres.in/).
+This is a Travel system web project that I made myself.
+This web uses the API Travel.

 ## 🔗 Features